Greshnickl/LFA.Laboratory.Works/README.md

 The project consists of two main classes:

-1. `Grammar`: Represents a context-free grammar and provides methods to generate strings from the grammar.
+1. `Grammar`: Represents context-free grammar and provides methods to generate strings from the grammar.
 2. `FiniteAutomaton`: Represents a finite automaton and provides a method to check if a given string belongs to the language described by the automaton.

-Additionally, there is a helper class `Pair` used to represent pairs of characters in the finite automaton's transition function.
+Additionally, a helper class `Pair` is used to represent pairs of characters in the finite automaton's transition function.

 ## Usage